SimonPrammer/svelte-chat-langchain/README.md

-# Svelte Chat Langchain (mini version)
+# Svelte Chat Langchain (Template)

-This is a "mini" version of "Chat LangChain" implemented with SvelteKit, Vercel AI SDK and or course Langchain!
+This is a minimal version of "Chat LangChain" implemented with SvelteKit, Vercel AI SDK and or course Langchain!

-This repository can be a source of inspiration and starting point for developers looking to try their hand on a QA chatbot over Documents.
+The Template is held purposefully simple in its implementation while still beeing fully functional.

-I call it a "mini" version because it the app is held purposefully simple in its implementation while still beeing fully functional.
+It is best used as reference to learn the basics of a QA chatbot over Documents or a starting point for your own custom implementation.

 If you are completely new to Chatbots or any of the technologies used in this repository, this blog post is a good starting point: https://simon-prammer.vercel.app/blog/post/sveltekit-langchain